Sandeepa1995/MorfiConvert/README.md

 ```sh
 GeneData indexFragment(GeneData inpData, int strtIndex, int endIndex);
 ```
 Take only the relevant part of the gene sequence.
-Done by the location of the gene from the start and the length of the final sequence.
+Done by the location of the gene from the start (starting form 0) and the ending location.
 Ex:-
 ```sh
 morfiConvert::indexFragment(gene, 0, 5);